raheebwa/member-only/README.md

   </h3>

   <p align="center">
-    Members only is exclusive clubhouse where your members can write embarrassing posts about non-members.
+    Pssts is an exclusive clubhouse where members can write embarrassing posts about non-members.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.
     <br />
     <a href="https://github.com/raheebwa/members-only/blob/develop/README.md"><strong>Explore the docs 📚</strong></a>
     <br />